 This November, HealthierHere is proud to recognize National Native American Heritage Month.
 As part of our commitment to Tribal health, we are thrilled to unveil a new original video!
 Learn how our Native-led, Native-serving partners are fostering thriving communities through Traditional Indigenous Medicines.

-In this time, we honor the vibrant and diverse communities, cultures, and histories of Indigenous peoples who have lived on these lands since time immemorial.
+We honor the vibrant and diverse communities, cultures, and histories of Indigenous peoples who have lived on these lands since time immemorial.
 We also seek to raise awareness of historical and ongoing challenges – and unique solutions – affecting the health of Native communities.

 Traditional medicines are an integral part of Tribal sovereignty and health.
 HealthierHere has partnered with Tribal organizations across King County, WA, investing over $1 million in efforts to improve access to traditional medicines and address health disparities in American Indian/Alaska Native/Indigenous communities.